mkronborg/hello-world/README.md

 # hello-world
 Hi
-Change
 Okay here come some features:
-this is a smiley:
+this is not a smiley:
-:)
+:P
+Tadaa